elopio/docs/source/includes/_callAPI.md

 #### augur.api.ReportingWindow.isDisputeActive({ tx }[, callback])

-Returns whether the [Reporting Window](#reporting-window) is currently in it's [Dispute Phase](#dispute-phase) or not.
-The Dispute Phase is a 3 day long period that follows the Reporting Window's [Reporting Phase](#reporting-phase), which lasts 27 days.
-Returns `1` if the Reporting Window's Dispute Phase is active, `0` if not.
+Returns whether the [Reporting Window](#reporting-window) is currently in it's [Dispute Round Phase](#dispute-round-phase) or not.
+The Dispute Round Phase is a 3 day long period that follows the Reporting Window's [Reporting Phase](#reporting-phase), which lasts 27 days.
+Returns `1` if the Reporting Window's Dispute Round Phase is active, `0` if not.

 #### augur.api.ReportingWindow.isForkingMarketFinalized({ tx }[, callback])